MikeyBurkman/synchronize-promise/README.md

 ### But Node is already single-threaded?
 This doesn't change any of that.
-This library is about making sure that critical sections, that involve async code, is kept "single-threaded".
+This library is about making sure that critical sections, that involve async code, are kept "single-threaded".
 This should be familiar if you've ever used the `synchronized` keyword in Java.

 ### Example?
-Say you have a function called by an event listener.
-For whatever reason, though, this function can't be executed in parallel.
+Say you have a function called by an event listener:
 ```js
 service.on('message', (message) => {
   updateDatabase(message)